-Is mindfulness religious?
-No, it isn’t.
+Mindfulness isn’t a religion.
 Rather, mindfulness is a secular toolkit that can help reduce stress and improve well-being.
-However, there is a tangled ancient and modern relationship between religion, spirituality and mindfulness.
+However, there is a tangled ancient and modern relationship between religion, spirituality, and mindfulness.

-Let’s clear up any doubt: mindfulness is not religious.
+Let’s clear up any doubt: mindfulness is not a religion.

 And, at least as practiced in scientific studies, it’s not even necessarily spiritual.